 But there is one other type of water that has an even higher quality grade, and goes through a much more rigorous filtration process: ultrapure water.
 At ReAgent, we provide ultrapure water that can be used in a variety of applications.
 From diagnostic clinical testing to the production of semiconductors, we provide businesses with one of the highest quality waters in the UK.

-Whether you need your purified water in 5L containers or 25,000L tankers, ReAgent has the batch size for you – and with over 40 years of industry experience, we are a manufacturer that you can trust.
+Whether you need your purified water in 5L containers or 25,000L tankers, ReAgent has the batch size for you – and with almost 50 years of industry experience, we are a manufacturer that you can trust.